PaulWAllan/Discofy/README.md

 ## Purpose:

-The inspiration for this bot is to interface with Spotify so that a user can allow other Discord users to queue up music in a playlist without having to use a Spotify collaborative playlist.
-Users can then use Spotify to "Listen Along" to the host.
-Users can also ask for the lyrics directly through the bot and get current track information and album artwork.

-This bot relies on a user having Spotify premium and be listening along in the Spotify app.
+As of Febuary 18th 2018, users wishing to queue up and listen music collectively would have to use a Spotify collaborative playlist.
+The Discofy bot has been created to provide that functionality through Discord itself to “Listen Along” with a host.
+The bot is also able to provide current track information, album artwork, and lyrics of the song being listened to.
+All users wishing to “Listen Along” must have a Spotify premium account.

 ## Install